This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-On my GCC compiler, this produces a whopping 239 lines of error messages.
-The good news is that GCC highlights the key part, as shown below:
+On my GCC compiler, it produced a whopping 239 lines of error messages.
+The good news is that GCC highlighted the critical part, as shown below:

 no match for 'operator<<' (operand types are 'std::ostream' {aka 'std::basic_ostream<char>'} and 'A')